diodincova/mailsender/README.md

 - The second question took me by surprise.
 In addition to the obvious answer for me - using template engine to generate different letter themes - did not come up with anything.
 I used Twig with preset masks for data substitution, which will be different in different letters.
+Now there are 2 templates: 'welcome' and 'registration'.
 Most likely, there is some other unobvious implication for me in this question :(